apache/hudi/website/docs/quick-start-guide.md

 >

-## Time Travel Query
+## Time Travel Query {#timetravel}

-Hudi supports time travel query since 0.9.0.
-Currently three query time formats are supported as given below.
+Hudi supports time travel query to query the table as of a point-in-time in history.
+Three timestamp formats are supported as illustrated below.

 <Tabs
 groupId="programming-language"